 Design and implementation were paramount to make sure the platform's users wouldn't be turned off by a complex solution, which could limit quick uptake of future services.
 The MSO needed to work hand-in-hand with its OEM and a several other vendors to provide a seamless experience for its end customers.

 Because of the complex nature of the solution — and the rigid deadline — the customer needed an integrator to quickly pull all the resources together to execute.

 Thanks to deep-rooted industry expertise found within the ATC and unmatched integration capabilities, WWT was able to complete the project in six weeks — a week and a half ahead of schedule.

-WWT’s flexibility and fluidity in building the pods on the fly enabled the customer to beat the deadline and improve its ability to generate additional revenue by launching the SDN service.
+Our flexibility and fluidity in building the pods on the fly enabled the customer to beat the deadline and improve its ability to generate additional revenue by launching its SDN service.
 The platform also helped the customer protect its own customer base while potentially capturing new market share in a highly competitive industry.